underworldcode/underworld2/docs/development/guidelines.md

 X = Major version number.
 This will be '2' for the foreseeable future.
 Y = Minor version number.
 This will increment major feature releases, or with scheduled
     releases (such as quarterly releases).
+Unlike SemVer, changes to interface may occur with minor version increments.
 Z = Patch version.
-While on the development branch, this will be '0'.
-It will switch to
+Backwards compatible bug fixes.

-    '1' when a stable branch is first created, and increment from there on the stable branch as bug fixes are ported through.
+The version number may also be appended with pre-release type designations, for example 2.0.0-beta, and the dev delopment branch will have version numbers appended with 'dev' (so 2.0.0-dev).

 Testing
 =======